Sepsis Calculator (Sepsis-3 Criteria)

 Neither qSOFA nor SOFA is intended to be an absolute indication of sepsis.
 Failing to obtain 2 or more qSOFA or SOFA criterion should not mean you delay further investigation or treatment. qSOFA can be easily assessed at the bedside without the need for blood tests, and should help in the early identification of infection.
 Next, necessary laboratory tests can be performed to identify organ dysfunction.

-This Sepsis Calculator and the associated article was based on The Third International Consensus Definitions for Sepsis and Septic Shock (Sepsis-3).
+This Sepsis Calculator and the associated article was based on.

 We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace professional medical advice.